uricchio/sfs_coder/doc/rstfiles/execute.rst

 .. code-block:: python

-   import command
+   from sfscoder import command

    com = command.SFSCommand()

    com.sfs_code_loc = '/path/to/sfs_code'

 Next, we need to build a command line.
-Although this process is very flexible (in fact we can build any command line that is accepted by SFS_CODE), we have prepackaged several models that may be of general interest.
+Although this process is flexible (in fact we can build any command line that is accepted by SFS_CODE), we have prepackaged several models that may be of general interest.
 For example, to simulate the model of Gutenkunst (2009, *PLoS Genetics*), we